praekelt/device-proxy/README.rst

    which can cache the Device Lookup (for subsequent requests HAProxy (1) could use these cookie values to skip DeviceProxy completely for the lifetime of the Cookie.)
-   DeviceProxy redirects back to HAProxy with HTTP headers inserted.
+   DeviceProxy reverse proxies back to HAProxy with HTTP headers inserted.
-3. HAProxy inspects the HTTP headers received and selects appropriate backend application for the request.
+3. HAProxy inspects the HTTP headers & cookies received and selects appropriate backend application for the request.
 HAProxy can have a default fallback backend.
+If the Cookie is already set then the DeviceProxies are skipped.
 4. The Backend application renders the request with a template set suitable for the given HTTP request.